 Stargardt maculopathy is a genetic condition in most cases associated with mutations in the ABCA4 gene (MIM601691) coding a protein located in outer segments of the photoreceptors.
-More than 200 pathogenic variants of ABCA4 mutations leading to Stargardt disease have been identified while the three most common mutations are responsible for only 27% of the cases [20].
-SD-OCT (spectral-domain optical coherence tomography) shows changes in the central macula such as loss of outer retina structure.
+There are more than 200 identified pathogenic variants of ABCA4 mutations leading to Stargardt disease while the three most common mutations are responsible for only 27% of the cases [20].
+SD-OCT (spectral-domain optical coherence tomography) shows changes in the central macula such as loss of the outer retina structure.
 The dynamics of Stargardt disease progression can be defined using SD-OCT through ellipsoid zone loss evaluation [21].

 Fundus autofluorescence (FAF) shows loss of central autofluorescence in the central macula and an increased signal in surrounding regions resembling bulls-eye maculopathy.
 With the use of FAF testing we can monitor progression of the morphological changes of the macula.
-The mean progression of definitely decreased autofluorescence lesions is determined as 0.51-0.76 mm2/year, and of total decreased FAF as 0.35 mm2/year [22, 23].
+The mean progression of definitely decreased autofluorescence lesions is determined as 0.51-0.76 mm2/year, and of total decreased FAF as 0.35 mm2/ year [22, 23].
 According to the FAF image characteristics of the fovea (including foveal sparing) and homogeneity of the background, Stargardt disease eyes may be divided into three subtypes.
-The RAE (rate of atrophy enlargement) differs between these three subtypes [24].
+The RAE (rate of atrophy enlargement) differs between the three subtypes [24].

 Fluorescein angiography (FFA), used more commonly in the past, showed a "dark choroid" sign in the central macula due to blocking of the choroid signal by lipofuscin deposits in the central macula.
-The image from electrophysiological tests, such as multifocal electroretinography (mfERG), shows decreased macular function with a preserved peripheral signal [5, 17].
+Electrophysiological tests, such as mfERG (multifocal electroretinography), show decreased macular function with a preserved peripheral signal [5, 17].
 An FFA image of Stargardt disease is shown in Figure 3.